jlouis2k4/VR-Construction-Training-System/README.md

 This program is being developed for the HTC Vive Pro Eye.
 Get your own for only $1599.00 USD at [https://enterprise.vive.com/us/product/vive-pro-eye/](https://enterprise.vive.com/us/product/vive-pro-eye/).

 # Setup
 1. Clone the repository into a location you can easily find later.
+The current code base is currently located in the devlop branch.
 2. Install [Unity Version 2019.2f](https://unity3d.com/get-unity/download/archive "Unity").
 3. Install [SteamVR](https://store.steampowered.com/app/250820/SteamVR/ "SteamVR").
 4. If you have a htc Vive Pro Eye headset, ensure that the headset is operational and connected to SteamVR.